marcransome/Spfy/README.md

 #Spfy ("spiffy")

 ##Overview
-**Spfy** is a command-line tool for generating [XSPF](http://xspf.org/) playlists from metadata stored in several popular audio formats, and is developed entirely in [Ruby](http://www.ruby-lang.org/).
+**Spfy** is a command-line tool for generating [XSPF](http://xspf.org/) playlists from metadata stored in several popular audio formats and is developed entirely in [Ruby](http://www.ruby-lang.org/).
 It takes one or more local directory paths as input, extracts metadata tags from any audio files that it encounters, and generates a valid XSPF playlist.

 ##Prerequisites
 A working Ruby installation (version 1.9 or greater) is required for Spfy to work, but this is outside the scope of this guide.
 For more information refer to the [official installation procedure](http://www.ruby-lang.org/en/downloads/).